chocolate-doom/chocolate-doom/docs/crispness.md

   * Centered: The weapon sprite gets centered horizontally and pushed up vertically into its idle position, as in e.g. Jaguar Doom.
   * Bobbing: The weapon sprite continues to bob as it does while the player is moving.

-* Squat Weapon Down on Impact

-  Move the weapon sprite down and up again after falling down from a certain height to give a more realistic impression of the impact on the floor (default: off).

 * Weapon Recoil Pitch

   When firing, give an impression of the weapon pushing up by slightly changing the player's vertical view angle without affecting the trajectory (default: off).